Bachelor of Science in Civil Engineering

 The Bachelor of Science in Civil Engineering at WSU is accredited by the Engineering Accreditation Commission of ABET (ABET Website)

 The mission of the Civil and Environmental Engineering Department is to provide high quality, state-of-the-art educational and research programs.
 The Department strives for excellence in its academic programs, its research endeavors, and its university, community and professional service activities.
 The program is designed to prepare our graduates for success in their immediate, as well as long-term, professional careers, for obtaining professional licensure, and for the rapidly changing demands and technologies of the Civil Engineering profession.

-The graduates of the Civil and Environmental Engineering Program, in their early careers, will be expected to:
+The graduates of the Civil Engineering Program, in their early careers, will be expected to:

 - Apply their knowledge and skills as effective, productive civil engineers within private corporations, engineering consulting firms, as well as local, state and federal government agencies in the design of innovative civil engineering systems and processes.

 - Work and communicate effectively with others on multidisciplinary teams to develop practical, technically sound, cost-effective solutions to complex and diverse civil engineering problems.

 - Build upon the fundamental knowledge gained in the undergraduate program of study, allowing analysis and design in alternative and innovative conditions.

 - Engage in the profession in an ethical and responsible manner.